Explore the benefits of remote workers and learn key tactics to keep them engaged

 Remote working has benefits across the generational spectrum.
 By 2025, roughly 75% of the workforce will be millennials with an increasing proportion currently acquiring leadership roles.
 Remote working is highly valued by millennials, for a number of reasons.
 There are also benefits of remote working for the older generation.
 With the cost of living and life expectancy increasing, more and more of the older generation postpone retirement.
 Remote working provides a viable alternative for working at older ages, maintain a healthy work-life balance and have a continuous flow of income.

+As remote working grows in popularity year on year, its important to make surethat engagement levels in the remote population remain on par with your in-house workforce.
 Perhaps most importantly, remote working has the ability to isolate staff, which has residual effects on team performance, individual productivity, communication and employee engagement.
 Intrinsically, remote working is physically less connected to a central company base, which leads to remote employees missing out on events, birthdays and even trivial moments like water-cooler conversations.
 In a recent study, Slack found that 85% of workers wanted to feel closer to their remote colleagues.
 But these feelings of detachment aren’t restricted to the workplace employee alone.
 Disengagement in the remote worker poses a problem.
 One study has shown that remote workers often feel shunned and left out compared to their in-office colleagues.
 We have talked in depth in previous blogs about the dangers of disengagement.
 So how can we boost employee engagement in the remote worker?

 Communication is arguably the most important workplace competency.
 But to keep in contact with remote workers can sometimes feel forced.
 It is imperative to keep in regular, good contact with remote employees to increase engagement.
 These communication strategies have proven their ability to increase engagement: